A Hollywood Vision

 Columbia Square connects pedestrian paths to the surrounding neighborhood and is easy to access and navigate from all surrounding streets.
 Ground-level entrances for individual tenants face inward to the “Courtyards.”
 The Courtyards organize the spine of the plan and make entries accessible to pedestrians through mid-block connections.

 As campus buildings rise, they turn their orientations from inward to outward for views of the surroundings Hollywood Hills.
 Third floor terraces provide additional access to the great Southern California light and air, allowing tenants to have indoor-outdoor connectivity throughout the complex.
 Different building configurations give variations and options for tenants of any size.

-Anchoring the south end facing Sunset Boulevard, Columbia Square’s Sunset Plaza garden, featuring an airy palm tree canopy above and paving that recalls the original courtyard drive, provides a grand point of entry from the streetscape to the campus.
+Anchoring the south end facing Sunset Boulevard, Columbia Square’s Sunset Plaza garden, featuring an airy palm tree canopy above and paving that recalls the original courtyard drive, provides a grand point of entry from the streetscape to the creative campus.
 The historic William Lescaze-designed buildings along Sunset Boulevard bookend the garden, offering inspiration to the site with their international style architecture.

 The two-story former radio building, five-story 1938 Art Deco building, and original studio space-along with a three-story former business building-were renovated for ground-floor retail and restaurant space.
 These low-rise buildings meet the main boulevard with a pedestrian scale, acting as deep transition to the taller offices beyond.

 Visitors following the path north through the site encounter a smoothly transitioning sequence of buildings, vistas, and landscape elements.
 Several grade-level changes are deftly mitigated through the landscape design and planning, including the addition of an assembly stair, providing fluid access to the parking podium that also climbs the site.